-4 Access protocol
+3 Access protocol.

-In this section, we overview the access protocol and discuss its bandwidth efficiency and fairness properties.
+In this Section, we overview the access protocol and discuss its bandwidth efficiency and fairness properties.
 Our scheme consists of a single head end and of access nodes.
 The head end issues permits to all access nodes on the network.
 The nodes share a single wavelength and transmit only when they receive, from the head node, the authorization to transmit.
-The data is collected in the following way: there exists a route, starting at the head end, that traverses all the nodes in a given order once and then traverses the nodes again, but in the reverse order, and terminates at the head end after having collected all the data in one round.
+The data is collected in the following way: there exists a route, starting at the head end, which traverses all the nodes in a given order once and then traverses the nodes again, but in the reverse order, and terminates at the head end after having collected all the data in one round.
 The combination of these two traversals of the nodes, during which data from those nodes is collected, we refer to as the collection route.
-Figure 4 shows a schematic of the setup we consider.
-In the next section, we detail how to select such a route in a way that allows us to perform recovery.
-We also describe how data is distributed in a manner that is robust to failures.
-For the remainder of this section, we simply assume that we have a collection route, without regard to how the ordering on the collection route is established.
+Figure 1 shows a schematic of the setup we consider.
+In the next section, we will detail how to select such a route in a way which allows us to perform recovery.
+We will also describe how data is distributed in a manner which is robust to failures.
+For the remainder of this section, we simply assume that we have a collection routing, without regard to how the ordering on the collection routing is established.